North Norfolk coast

 If you are buying a thatched Norfolk property, specialist insurance is almost always worth the modest premium over a reluctant mainstream quote.
 Check that the policy includes:

-• Correct sum insured for rebuild.
+• Correct rebuild sum insured.
 Thatch is labour-intensive and slow to re-lay.
 A full re-thatch can cost £45,000 to £120,000.
-Make sure the buildings sum insured reflects full rebuild including thatch, not a generic insurer estimate.
+Ensure the buildings sum insured reflects full rebuild including thatch, not a generic insurer estimate.

 • Chimney cleaning and HETAS stove compliance.
 Specialist insurers often require proof of twice-yearly chimney sweeping and HETAS-certified wood-burner installation.
 Follow these to the letter or claims can be disputed.